yunijeong5/SimpleToDo/README.md

 ## Notes

 I have not learned Kotlin or Android app development before.
-So although I could follow all the steps shown in the videos, it would have been very challenging if I had to complete the tasks on my own without guidence.
+So although I could follow all the steps shown in the videos, it would have been very challenging if I had to complete the tasks on my own without guidance.
 But it was fun :)

 ## License